 In northern Cameroon, the animals harvested per annum halved over the period 2008 to 2016, despite the same number of hunters.

 3. The decrease in the number of hunters

-The number of hunters in countries that provide trophy hunters to Africa have dropped dramatically.
-For example, in USA, the number of hunters had dropped by 18.5% between 1991 and 2016, from 14,1 million to 11.5 million.
+The number of hunters in countries that provide trophy hunters to Africa has dropped dramatically.
+For example, in the USA, the number of hunters had fallen by 18.5% between 1991 and 2016, from 14,1 million to 11.5 million.
 In France, the drop was 50% in 40 years.

 When it comes to big game hunters visiting African countries, the numbers are not as easy to access, but South Africa has seen a 60,5% drop in eight years, from 16,594 in 2008 to 6,539 in 2016.
 In 2018, the former president of the Tanzanian Hunting Operators Association said that lion and elephant hunts had dropped to a handful.
 Figure 2 below shows the reduction in foreign trophy hunters visiting that country.

 The average spend in Tanzania by trophy hunting operators for anti-poaching efforts was US$0.18 per hectare per year – far off the current standards of US$7-8, and Kenyan Wildlife Service’s figure of US$14.
 By spending a mere 2% of the required amount, Tanzanian trophy hunters have not been able to maintain biodiversity in those areas.
 Total revenue generated by the 200,000 km2 of hunting areas in Tanzania is US$30 million per annum, whereas the conservation cost for that land, if done correctly, would be US$150 million per annum.